Book a call

 Estimate your AAIP score, then get a licensed RCIC to map your pathway

 Once this Alberta PNP points calculator gives you an estimated EOI score, the next step is matching it to the right pathway, whether that is the Alberta Opportunity Stream, Rural Renewal, the Accelerated Tech pathway or the Alberta Express Entry Stream.
 Wild Mountain Immigration is led by a licensed Regulated Canadian Immigration Consultant (RCIC) in good standing with the College of Immigration and Citizenship Consultants (CICC #R706497), and Alberta is our home province.
-Once you have your number, we can review your CRS score, your LMIA-based permanent residence options and your timeline and fees, then book your free first call to plan the AAIP submission.
+Once you have your number, we can review your CRS score, your LMIA-based permanent residence options and your timeline and fees, then book a call to plan the AAIP submission.
 You can also see how we work with applicants in our Calgary immigration consultant service area across Alberta.

 Frequently asked questions